cspz/weather-room/README.md

 docker compose up -d
 ```

-- InfluxDB: [http://localhost:8086](http://localhost:8086) — username `admin`, password from your local `docker/.env`
+- InfluxDB: [http://localhost:8086](http://localhost:8086) — username `admin`, password from the local `docker/.env`
 - Grafana: [http://localhost:3000](http://localhost:3000) — first login is `admin` / `admin`, then change it after sign-in

 On the first InfluxDB startup, Docker reads the password from `docker/.env` and uses it to initialize the database.

-Both containers are configured with `restart: unless-stopped`, so they come back up automatically when your Mac restarts.
+Both containers are configured with `restart: unless-stopped`, so they come back up automatically when the Mac restarts.

 ### Data storage